-NORDIC SOCIETY FOR CONSERVATORS - SWEDEN
+THE NORDIC ASSOCIATION OF CONSERVATORS - SWEDEN

-NKF was founded in 1950 and functions as a regional group in "The International Institute for the Conservation of Artistic and Historic Works (IIC), and is known as "Nordic IIC group."
-The four national sections are also members of "The European Confederation of Conservator-Restorers Organisations"(ECCO).
+NKF was founded in 1950 and functions as a regional group of the International Institute for the Conservation of Historic and Artistic Works, IIC.
+And as such NKF may also be referred to as the Nordic IIC Group.
+All IIC regional sections are members of the European Confederation of Conservator-Restorers´ Organisations, E.C.C.O.

 Contact the NKF-S board and members through emailing to kontakt[at]nkf-s.se, or through filling out the form to the left.
-You are also welcome to write a letter or contact us via Facebook, Twitter or kulturvårdsforum.
+You are also welcome to write a letter or contact us via Facebook, Twitter or Instagram.

 103 61 Stockholm